leafo/lapis/docs/actions.md

 Every HTTP request that is handled by Lapis follows the same basic flow after being handed off from processing server.
 The first step is routing.
 The path of an incoming request is matched against the routes defined in your application to look up the corresponding *action function*.
-An action is a regular Lua/MoonScript function that will be called if the associated route matches.
+An action is a regular Lua function that will be called if the associated route matches.

 An *action function* is invoked with one argument, a [*request object*](#request-object), when processing a request.
+This object contains properties and methods that allow you to access data bout the request, like form paramters and URL parameters.

-The request object is where you'll store all the data you want to share between your actions and views.
+The request object is mutable, it's a place where you can store any data you want to share between your actions and views.
 Additionally, the request object is your interface to the webserver on how the result is sent to the client.

 The return value of the action is used to control how the output is rendered.
 A string return value will be rendered to the browser directly.
 A table return